-Emily Girasole enters her second year as Earlham College's head field hockey coach in 2018.
+Emily Girasole enters her third year as Earlham College's head field hockey coach in 2019.

-Girasole comes to Earlham from the University of California, Davis (UC Davis) where she has been an assistant field hockey coach since 2016.
+Girasole came to Earlham from the University of California, Davis (UC Davis) where she was an assistant field hockey coach since 2016.
 She served as the program's recruiting coordinator for student-athletes both nationally and internationally.
 Girasole managed all camps and clinics for UC Davis as well as maintained the program's recruiting and compliance database.

-A four-year member of the Central Michigan field hockey team, Girasole was a team captain as a senior while garnering Academic All-MAC honors three times.
-She was also National Honor Society member from 2009-13.
+A four-year member of the field hockey team and a 2014 graduate of Central Michigan, Girasole was a team captain as a senior while garnering Academic All-MAC honors three times.
+She was also a National Honor Society member from 2009-13.

-Girasole, who earned both bachelor's and master's degrees from CMU, resides in Dayton, Ohio.
+Girasole, who also earned a master's degrees from CMU, resides in Dayton, Ohio.

 Updated: August 13, 2019